CodeMuz/TechTest2025/php/Part2.md

 Your solution was so useful that it's been purchased by the company **'Scratchcards R U'**, for a large fee, they would like to hire you as a contractor to continue expanding the functionality.
-Before you accept this offer, they have the following business expansion proposals below, they would like to know roughly how you might implement them and how long it would take, or what research wou might need to do.
-Please provide some answers to the following questions:
+Before you accept this offer, they have some ideas of work they would like and need to know roughly how one might implement them and how long it will take.
+Please provide answers to the following:

 ---

-### 1. You are tasked to create an interface which users over the internet can use to input scratchcards and verify their scores.
+### 1. They would like to create an interface which users, over the internet, can interact with to input scratchcards and verify their scores.

 **What technology would you use for the interface?
 How would it communicate with your code from part 1?**